Half Block For-Credit Offerings

 Instructor: Alistaire Tallent, Associate Professor

 Description: Taught in France.
-Prerequisite: Must be enrolled in French Semester.
+Prerequisite: Must be enrolled in French Semester. .5 unit

 Description: The ability to analyze and represent data using multiple platforms is a key skill for students to possess in their analytical “toolbox.”
-Students and faculty at Colorado College have been requesting an introductory course to the programming and data visualization language R. Especially as R becomes more widely used in an array of disciplines and professions, this Half Block course will be designed to help students either begin or improve their skills coding in R and then analyze and present data visualizations in R. The course will include either individual students or student pairs using datasets of interest to them to analyze, represent, and interpret an aspect of the data set using R.
+Students and faculty at Colorado College have been requesting an introductory course to the programming and data visualization language R. Especially as R becomes more widely used in an array of disciplines and professions, this Half Block course will be designed to help students either begin or improve their skills coding in R, and then analyze and present data visualizations in R. The course will include either individual students or student pairs using datasets of interest to them to analyze, represent, and interpret an aspect of the data set using R.

-Instructor: Srda Popovic, Distinguished Visiting Instructor, and Slobodan Djinovic, Distinguished Visiting Instructor
+Instructor: Srda Popovic, Distinguished Visiting Instructor and Slobodan Djinovic, Distinguished Visiting Instructor

-Instructor: Chris Schacht, Director, Writing Center
+Instructors: Chris Schacht, Director of the Ruth Barton Writing Center

 Instructor: Dan Miska, Senior Lecturer

-Description: A laboratory-based human cadaver dissection course designed to help students gain an advanced understanding of selected joints of the human body and to develop the skills of human cadaver dissection.
+Description: A laboratory based human cadaver dissection course designed to help students gain an advanced understanding of selected joints of the human body and to develop the skills of human cadaver dissection.

 Instructor: Ricky Sweum, Visiting Instructor

 Description: Study today’s music business; learn practical steps for building multiple revenue streams within the music industry.
 Investigate the current job market as a live and studio performing musician, composer and arranger, songwriter, teacher, producer, recording engineer, manager, and more.
-Topics on brand-building, building an audience, marketing, social media, and press kits will be covered.
+Topics on brand-building, building an audience, marketing, social media, and press-kits will be covered.
 Develop an understanding of music copyrights, royalties, and sync licensing.
-Explore aspects of the recording industry, from the inception of a song idea, all the way through recording, production, and distribution, using digital, physical, and cryptocurrency media.
+Explore aspects of the recording industry, from the inception of a song idea, all the way through recording, production, and distribution, using digital, physical, and cryptocurrency medias.

-Instructor: Visiting Instructor
+Instructor: Anil Ganti, Visiting Engineer

 Instructor: Gail Murphy-Geiss, Professor